Plemons Cemetery

 Today, Hutchinson County continues to be home to a vibrant community, with a mix of traditional industries and newer, emerging sectors.
 The county's rich history, from its Native American roots to its oil boom days, is celebrated and preserved, ensuring that future generations can appreciate the legacy and progress of this dynamic region.

-This timeline provides a condensed summary of the historical journey of Hutchinson County, Texas.
+This timeline provides a concise overview of the key events in the history of Hutchinson County, Texas.

 • 1876 - Hutchinson County is officially established.
 It is named after Andrew Hutchinson, a jurist and politician.